 “Trickle down theory” is a derisive term for the idea that giving benefits to large, powerful people and companies can yield benefits for society as a whole.

-Trickle down theory is also known as “trickle down economics.”
+It’s also sometimes known as “trickle down economics.”

 The theory got its name from the comedian Will Rogers, who was critiquing President Herbert Hoover’s economic stimulus proposals: